masamerc/sevp/README.md

 ## Configuration

 ### Custom configuration
-You can create a configuration file to define your own environment variables and the values you want to switch between.
+You can use a configuration file to define your own environment variables and the values you want to switch between.

+> [!Note]
+> SEVP will create a default config file in `$HOME/.config/sevp.toml` if it doesn't exist when you run it for the first time.

-Here’s a sample config you can use to get started:
+Here’s a sample config:

 ```toml
 # which target to use when using SEVP without any argument